jrandj/aws-solutions-architect-associate/README.md

     * Athena can be used to query log files stored in S3.
 It can also be used to generate business reports on data stored in S3.

+1. AWS Data Exchange.

+1. AWS Data Pipeline.

-1. Amazon Elasticsearch Service (Amazon ES)
+1. Amazon EMR.

+1. AWS Glue.

-1. Amazon EMR
+1. Amazon Kinesis.

-1. AWS Glue
+1. AWS Lake Formation.

-1. Amazon Kinesis
+1. Amazon Managed Streaming for Apache Kafka (Amazon MSK).

-1. Amazon QuickSight
+1. Amazon OpenSearch Service (Amazon Elasticsearch Service).

-#### AWS Billing and Cost Management

-1. AWS Budgets
+1. Amazon QuickSight.

-1. Cost Explorer
+1. Amazon Redshift.

 #### Application Integration

+1. Amazon AppFlow.

+1. AWS AppSync.

+1. Amazon EventBridge (Amazon CloudWatch Events).

+1. Amazon MQ.

-1. Amazon Simple Notification Service (Amazon SNS)
+1. Amazon Simple Notification Service (Amazon SNS).

-1. Amazon Simple Queue Service (Amazon SQS)
+1. Amazon Simple Queue Service (Amazon SQS).

+1. AWS Step Functions.

+#### AWS Cost Management

+1. AWS Budgets.

+1. AWS Cost and Usage Report.

+1. AWS Cost Explorer.

+1. Savings Plans.

 #### Compute

+1. AWS Batch.

-1. Amazon EC2
+1. Amazon EC2.

 	* Elastic Compute Cloud (EC2) is a web service that provides resizable compute capacity in the cloud.
 It is designed to make web-scale computing easier for developers.
 It reduces the time required to obtain and boot new server instances to minutes.

     * The following pricing types are available with EC2:
         * **On Demand:** Allows you to pay a fixed rate by the hour (or by the second) with no commitment.